 You have to understand what Smart Insights calls the “Digital Marketing Radar” and how each piece of the puzzle depends on the others to function, which in turn increases your blog’s traffic and inbound links.

 Here’s how Smart Insights defines “online PR”:

 Press releases are also very effective for improving your search rankings.
-In fact, you could get ranked on Google’s first page of results within 48 hours if your press release gets picked by trustworthy sites like CNN, BloomBerg, Inc, BusinessInsider, Time, BBC, and so on.
+In fact, you could get ranked on Google’s first results page within 48 hours, if your press release gets picked by trustworthy sites like CNN, Bloomberg, Inc, BusinessInsider, Time, BBC and so on.
 You could get results similar to MunchEye’s:

 How do you write a press release?
 MarketingDonut recommends that you start with the answers to a few questions: